torusresearch/customauth-swift-sdk/README.md

 ### 2. Initialization

 Initalize the SDK depending on the login you require.
-The example below does so for a single google login.
+The example below does so for a single google login. `redirectURL` refers to a url for the login flow to redirect into your app, it should have a scheme that is registered by your app, for example `com.mycompany.myapp://redirect`. `browserRedirectURL` refers to a page that the browser should use in the login flow, it should have a http or https scheme.
 ```swift
 import TorusSwiftDirectSDK